 Seaside/ Sheana Physiotherapy

 Sheana Lehigh graduated from the University of British Columbia in 2003 with her Bachelor of Science in Physiotherapy.
-Since 2003 she has been working full-time in private practice.
+Since 2003, Sheana has been working full-time in private practice (except for a few maternity leaves).
 Sheana has also studied physiotherapy in New Zealand, has worked as a physiotherapist in the United Kingdom, and has worked part-time in hospital settings.

 Sheana has been a competitive ballet and modern dancer since she was five years old and now she also enjoys yoga, hiking, skiing, biking, and swimming.
-Sheana is also the Education Manager for PABC (the Physiotherapy Association of BC), a clinical skills assistant for the Masters physiotherapy students of UBC, and she is a mentor for internationally educated physiotherapists.
+In the past 10 years, Sheana was also the Education Manager for PABC (the Physiotherapy Association of BC), a clinical skills assistant for the Masters physiotherapy students of UBC, and a mentor for internationally educated physiotherapists.

 - Manual Therapy: Hands-on techniques such as soft tissue release, mobilizations and manipulations which are used to restore the normal movement and alignment of the neuromusculoskeletal sysytem.